mehwaffle10/Waffle_Balance/README.md

 Boulders
 - Team based collisions like TDM (allows friendly archers to shoot through them but not enemy)
-- 30 stone instead of 35
+- Cost 30 stone instead of 35 so you can use spawn mats to buy them
 - Can still convert to your team by picking them up

+Crates
+- Won't break when exiting
+- Cost 100 wood instead of 150 so you can use spawn mats to buy them

+Sponges
+- Cost 10 instead of 15 coins to punish players less financially (a lost inventory slot is already a lot)

 Fall Damage
 - TDM fall damage (takes 1.3x longer falls)